mauberti-bc/sims-docs/docs/surveys.md

 ---

-##### Purpose
+##### Type

-> A brief summary about what you intend to estimate or measure

-The Purpose should include one or two sentences describing why exactly you did the Survey and your expected outcomes.
-A Survey's Purpose is often more tangible than its Project's objectives.
+> A set of categories describing the nature of your work

+Types are labels that help you organize your Surveys and help others discover Surveys of interest.
+They aim to distinguish the different types of ecological work, such as research, monitoring, and salvage.

 #### Example

-2021 count of grizzly bears in and around Fernie to estimate the population growth rate
+Habitat Restoration & Enhancement, Salvage, and Monitoring

 ---

-##### Program

-> The general business area of your work: Fish, Wildlife, or Other

-Program information is used to organize Projects in a way that makes them easy to search and discover.
-Assigning Projects to the Fish and/or Wildlife programs helps relevant teams find your work.

-#### Example

-Wildlife

----

 ##### Start Date

-> The date when your Project began
+> The date when your Survey began

-A Project's Start Date can be approximate, but it should occur in the correct fiscal year when you initiated your Project.
+A Survey's Start Date should be as accurate as possible.
+You can include travel days and planning effort in determining your Start Date, depending on the nature of your Survey.

 #### Example